Q-Minh/nihu/dox/tut_laplace_double_integral.md

 	-1 +---+---+
 	  -1   0  +1

-We define a simple function `build_mesh` to build the mesh from scratch.
+We define a function `build_mesh` to build the mesh from scratch.

 \snippet laplace_double_integral.cpp Mesh generation